 Disclaimer: Toddling Traveler participates in the Amazon affiliate program, which means we may earn a small commission for items purchased through our links, at no extra charge to you.

-1. Bring snacks on board with you
+2. Bring snacks on board with you

 With this being our first cruise and our son still exploring solid foods, I wanted to make sure we had snacks with us in case there weren’t enough options that he liked.
 We brought a supply of Puffs and fruit/veggie pouches to make sure we had healthy and easy snacks on the go.

-Even with Grandeur being on the smaller side, cruise ships are still huge and you’re going to be doing a lot of walking.
+Even our cruise ship being on the smaller side, it was still big enough that it required a lot of walking.
 We brought an umbrella stroller almost everywhere with us, as did the other parents we saw with babies or young toddlers.
-In addition to giving us a break from lugging around our big guy, the recline feature of the Summer Infant 3-D Lite was perfect for naps on the go.
+In addition to giving us a break from lugging around our big guy, the recline feature of the this lightweight stroller was perfect for naps on the go.
 Plus the extra storage made it easy to carry his diaper bag and anything else we needed wherever we went.

-3. Take advantage of the on-site nursery services and kids programs
+4. Take advantage of the on-site nursery services and kids programs

-We took our son to the Royal Babies & Tots Nursery for 2 days for an hour or two while we were there.
+We took our son to the Royal Babies & Tots Nursery for 2 days for an hour or so while we were there.
 Part of me felt guilty dropping him off when we were on a family vacation, but it gave him some time to roam around in a clean space with lots of new toys and other kids his age.
 And it gave the adults a little bit of relaxation time without worrying about what our wild child was getting into.

 - Nursery times can be reserved on Day 1 during boarding and any time the nursery is open.
 Hours vary by ship and whether it’s a port or sea day.

-- Hours and availability differ by ship, but our nursery was open for drop off from 9-12pm and 6:30-midnight during sea days.
+- Hours and availability of the nursery on Royal Caribbean differ by ship.
+Our nursery was open for drop off from 9-12pm and 6:30-midnight during sea days.